Hunter College High School

-Hunter College High School is a secondary school located in the Carnegie Hill neighborhood on the Upper East Side of Manhattan.
-It is administered by Hunter College of the City University of New York (CUNY).
-Hunter is publicly funded, and there is no tuition fee.
-Enrollment is approximately 1200 students.
-According to the school, "students accepted to Hunter represent the top one-quarter of 1% of students in New York City, based on test scores."
+Hunter College High School is a public academic magnet secondary school located in the Carnegie Hill section of the Upper East Side of Manhattan.
+It is administered and funded by Hunter College of the City University of New York (CUNY) and no tuition is charged.
+According to Hunter, its 1,200 "students represent the top one-quarter of 1% of students in New York City, based on test scores."

-Hunter has been ranked as the top public high school in the United States by both The Wall Street Journal and Worth.
-The New York Times called Hunter "the prestigious Upper East Side school known for its Ivy League-bound students" and "the fast track to law, medicine and academia."
-Publicly available data indicate that Hunter has the highest average SAT score, the highest average ACT score and the highest percentage of National Merit Finalists of any high school in the United States, public or private.

 History

+19th century

 Hunter was established in 1869 as "The Female Normal and High School", a private school to prepare young women to become teachers.
 The original school was composed of an elementary and a high school.
 A kindergarten was added in 1887, and in 1888, the school was incorporated into a college.

+20th and 21st centuries

 The high school was separated from what would become Hunter College in 1903.
 In 1914, both schools were named after the Female Normal School's first president, Thomas Hunter.
 The school was almost closed by Hunter College President Jacqueline Wexler in the early 1970s.

 Hunter was an all-girls school for its first 105 years, with the official name "Hunter College High School for Intellectually Gifted Young Ladies".
 The prototypical Hunter girl was the subject of the song Sarah Maria Jones, who, the lyrics told, had "Hunter in her bones."
 In 1878, Harper's Magazine published an approving article about the then-new school:

 The first thing to excite our wonder and admiration was the number – there were 1,542 pupils; the second thing was the earnestness of the discipline; and the third was the suggestiveness of so many girls at work in assembly, with their own education as the primary aim, and the education of countless thousands of others as the final aim, of their toil.

 Girls all the way from fourteen to twenty years of age, from the farther edge of childhood to the farther limit of maidenhood; girls with every shade of complexion and degree of beauty; girls in such variety that it was amazing to contemplate the reduction of their individuality to the simple uniformity of their well-drilled movements.

 The catholicity and toleration crystallized in the country's Constitution prevail in the college: about two hundred of the students are Jewesses, and a black face, framed in curly African hair, may occasionally be seen.